kartik-venugopal/aural-player/README.md

 ## Overview

 Aural Player is a free and open source audio player application for the macOS platform.
-Inspired by the classic Winamp player for Windows, it is designed to be to-the-point, easy to use, and highly customizable, with some sound tuning capabilities for audio enthusiasts.
+Inspired by the classic Winamp player for Windows, it is designed to be to-the-point, easy to use, and customizable, with some sound tuning capabilities for audio enthusiasts.

 ## Download